d-krupke/AlgLab-WS2425-material/sheets/01_cpsat/exercises/03_organ_donor_problem/README.md

 2. A recipient can receive only one organ.
 3. A donor is willing to donate only if their associated recipient receives an organ in exchange.
+4. If a recipient has multiple willing donors, only one of them is willing to donate in the final solution.

 **Objective:**